cysouw/diathesis/text/c03_summaryDia.md

 ## Novative-with-demotion diatheses ~~[Ø › SBJ › ADJ]~~

+A ~~novative with demotion~~ is a diathesis that introduces a new subject, while demoting the erstwhile subject to a prepositional phrase.
+For details on the definition see [@sec:intro-subject-promotions], specifically starting at [@par:novativedemotion].

 ### *Transitiv Opiniativ* (*wissen/glauben/sehen/finden+Partizip*) {#sec:summary-transitiv-opiniativ}

 The ~~Transitiv Opiniativ~~ (full discussion in [@sec:participles-wissen-commutative] and subsequent sections) is the same construction as the previous *Opiniativ* (see [@sec:summary-opiniativ]) but applied to transitive verbs.
-However, I have included this as a separate diathesis because it shows a rather different role-remapping.
+I have included this as a separate diathesis because with transtiives verbs it shows a rather different role-remapping as with intransitive verbs.
 When used with a transitive verb like *aufheben* 'to preserve' [@next a] the erstwhile nominative *Archiv* 'archive' is demoted to a prepositional adjunct or completely left out [@next b].
 The accusative *Nachlass* 'inheritance' remains unchanged.

 ::: ex
 a.
 Das Archiv hebt den Nachlass gut auf.